1st Reconnaissance Battalion: History

+It was activated on 1 March 1937 as the 1st Tank Company, 1st Marine Brigade.
+In early 1940 the company was deployed to the Caribbean aboard USS Wyoming before returning to Quantico, Virginia.
+In November 1940 it was sent to Guantanamo Bay, Cuba.

-When the 1st and 2nd Marine Divisions were created in 1941, each had a Scout Company 7 officers and 132 NCOs and enlisted men divided into a headquarters unit and three platoons.
+When the 1st and 2nd Marine Divisions were created in 1941, each had a Scout Company of seven officers and 132 NCOs and enlisted men divided into a headquarters unit and three platoons.
 The unit had M3 Scout Cars and a motorcycle platoon.
+The 1st Tank Company of the former 1st Marine Brigade was re-designated as the Scout Company, 1st Marine Division Special Troops.

 World War II

 In 1941, Lieutenant Colonel William "Wild Bill" Whaling (not to be confused with OSS Director William J. Donovan), the executive officer of 5th Marine Regiment visualized and perceived the use for specialized missions encompassing reconnaissance at the division-level, which would be conducted above the normal infantry battalion-level in scouting and patrolling.
 He recommended to General Alexander Vandegrift the need of a special "Scout and Sniper unit" for the 1st Marine Division's operations on Guadalcanal.
 Upon approval, by February 1, each of the three companies were created for each regiment.